bezzad/Downloader/README.md

 1. Work on your feature
 1. Rebase if required
 1. Push the branch up to GitHub (`git push origin myBranch`)
-1. Send a Pull Request on GitHub - the PR should target (have as base branch) the latest development branch (eg `vX.Y.Z`) rather than `master`.
+1. Send a Pull Request on GitHub - the PR should target (have as a base branch) the latest development branch (eg `vX.Y.Z`) rather than `master`.

 We accept pull requests from the community.
-But, you should **never** work on a clone of master, and you should **never** send a pull request from master - always from a branch.
+But, you should **never** work on a clone of the master, and you should **never** send a pull request from the master - always from a branch.
 Please be sure to branch from the head of the latest vX.Y.Z `develop` branch (rather than `master`) when developing contributions.

-## You can run tests with Docker Compose file with the following command:
+## You can run tests with the Docker Compose file with the following command:
 > `docker-compose -p downloader up`

 ## Or with docker file: